-The Consumer Practice Group litigates in state and federal court in order to protect our clients’ most valuable financial assets including their homes, cars, savings, income, and utility service.
-Our work involves defending against mortgage foreclosure and other types of debt collection cases, combating consumer fraud, and filing bankruptcy to eliminate debt and protect critical assets.
+The Consumer Practice Group litigates in state and federal courts to protect our client’s most valuable financial assets including their homes, cars, savings, income, and utility services.
+Our work involves defending against mortgage foreclosure and other types of debt collection cases, combating consumer fraud and filing bankruptcy to eliminate debt and protect critical assets.

 The Housing Practice Group defends tenants against unwarranted evictions, challenges unfair terminations of rental assistance, forces landlords to make necessary repairs, and fights unlawful discrimination.

-The Ombudsman Team advocates for residents of long-term care facilities on a wide variety of issues, including care issues, involuntary discharges, and Medicaid issues.
+The Long-Term Care Practice Group advocates for residents of long-term care facilities on a wide variety of issues, including care issues, involuntary discharges, and Medicaid issues.

-The Pro Bono and Community Partnerships Group manages numerous projects, including four community based legal clinics, court based help desks, adult and juvenile record relief (expungements and sealing) and advance directives (powers of attorney for health care and property) in collaboration with the private bar.
+The Pro Bono and Community Partnerships Group manage numerous projects, including four community-based legal clinics, court-based help desks, adult and juvenile record relief (expungements and sealing), and advance directives (powers of attorney for health care and property) in collaboration with the private bar.
 Attorneys in our other practice groups also work with pro bono attorneys on individual cases.